(Disclosure: Some of the links below may be affiliate links)

 So, you must pick a portfolio on this line with a given amount of risk.
 It is interesting in this example that you can get very low volatility for about 10% of returns.
 But if you want 15% of returns, you will triple your volatility.

 With this theory, there is an optimal portfolio for each given amount of risk.

 Issues with the theory

 Since its inception in the 1950s, there have been some people that have found issues with the theory.

-The MPT will find the optimal portfolio for the amount of risk wanted by the client.
+The MPT will find the optimal portfolio for the amount of risk the client wants.
 And the asset classes are generally chosen by the client.
 But the problem with this choice is that investors are heavily biased.
-So the optimal portfolio is heavily tied to what the customer wants, not necessarily to what the customer needs.
+So the optimal portfolio is heavily tied to what the customer wants, not necessarily the customer’s needs.

 Alternatives to the MPT